Shahrzadrf/Screenshot-Google-drive/README.md

   * Add a valid origin
   * Take note of the Client ID
 * Enable Drive API
-* At the gapi-auth-service there is a client id, change it to your project's
+* At the gapi-auth-service there is a client id, change it to your project